angusfretwell/angusfretwell.github.io/_posts/2016-04-03-deploying-craft-with-dokku.markdown

 date:   2016-04-03
 categories: craft dokku
 comments: true
----
+lede: >
   [Dokku](http://dokku.viewdocs.io/dokku/) is an Heroku-like PaaS based on Docker.
 You can use it to quickly and simply deploy apps to your own VPS, making it far more economical than Heroku, with little added overhead.
+This post explains how to deploy [Craft CMS](http://buildwithcraft.com) using Dokku.
+---

 Deployments are performed by creating a git remote (dokku@your-dokku-server:app-name) and pushing to it.
 [Buildstep](https://github.com/progrium/buildstep), a component of Dokku, determines the language and framework used by your application by looking for common files or patterns.
 For example, a package.json file in the root of a repository suggests a node.js app, while composer.json or index.php suggest a PHP one.